Jobseekers urged to sign up new HS2 vacancies

 Leoni Moore is the first female in the UK to become qualified to drive a 25 tonne ‘grader’ truck // Credit: HS2 Ltd

-Once complete, HS2 will improve connections between London, and the North while freeing up space for more local trains on the most congested southern end of the existing into London Euston.
+Once complete, HS2 will improve connections between London, Birmingham and the North while freeing up space for more local trains on the most congested southern end of the existing into London Euston.
 But we are also bringing benefits now, through initiatives like the Operator Skills Hubs, which allow local residents, and those who are out of work, to access free training and develop skills for life, which they can quickly put to use in well-paid jobs in the immediate area.”

 Jhen-Nel Swanston, HS2’s Ltd Legacy Manager.